mrichard/generator-marionette/README.md

     $ yo marionette

-You have options to include a few Node packages
+You have options to include a few Node packages.
+The client side libraries are set for now.